shuheimisawa/Free-Local-PNG-to-TIFF-converter-/README.md

 ## Usage

-1. Open `index.html` in your browser
+1. Open `png-to-tiff` in your browser
 2. Upload one or more PNG files
 3. Click "Convert to TIFF"
 4. Download your converted files